riniejr/citypieces/README.md

 I hope you enjoy perusing through the images and would love to hear (in the contact section!) of places you admire or like to visit just for the sake of the view, whether it's Northern Kentucky or Northern Ireland.

-Take the time to stop and take it all, you never know what you're missing.
+Take the time to stop and take it all in, you never know what you're missing.

 Cheers!